ibm-cloud-docs/virtual-servers/ts_capacity_bp.md

 {: #check-credentials}

 Check that the credentials for the device are valid.
 Contact the account administrator to verify credentials, if necessary.

-### You need to install TightVNC viewer
-{: #install-tightVNC-viewer}

-If you still can't access KVM, you need to install TightVNC viewer.
-For more information about installing TightVNC viewer, see [How to connect to {{site.data.keyword.BluVirtServers}} KVM console](/docs/virtual-servers?topic=virtual-servers-access-kvm-console).

-If you still can't access KVM, contact [support](/docs/virtual-servers?topic=virtual-servers-gettinghelp).

 ## Why isn't RDP working?
 {: #troubleshoot-vs-RDP-not-working}